 - a statistically random sample of businesses expected to employ workers in the targeted occupations will be identified and

 - a random sample of workers in those occupations within those businesses will be selected.
 New data will be collected by surveying job incumbents using standardized questionnaires.

-The O*NET Data Collection Program provides several hundred rating scales, based on responses by the sampled workers on the O*NET questionnaires.
-Clearly, it is not feasible to ask each respondent to provide information for all data elements.
-To reduce the burden on respondents, the questions have been organized into four questionnaires, each containing a different set of questions.
-The sampled job incumbents for each occupation are randomly assigned one of the four questionnaires.
+The O*NET Data Collection Program provides several hundred ratings, based on responses by the sampled workers to the O*NET questionnaires.
+It is not feasible to ask each respondent to provide information for all data elements.
+To reduce the burden on respondents, the questions have been organized into three questionnaires, each containing a different set of questions.
+The sampled job incumbents for each occupation are randomly assigned one of the three questionnaires.
 All respondents are also asked to complete a task questionnaire and provide some general demographic information.
-A fifth questionnaire, focusing on Abilities, is completed by occupational analysts using the updated information from incumbent workers.
+Abilities and Skills information is developed by occupational analysts using the updated information from incumbent workers.

 For additional information on the Office of Management and Budget Clearance process, see OMB Clearance.

 For detailed reports on the development of the O*NET Database, see Reports and Documents.

 O*NET has been endorsed by a number of leading national and industry associations.
 See the list of supporting associations.